 Putting mechanics – educate your wrists

 Once you have the essentials above in place, there’s one final piece of the epic putting jigsaw puzzle – it’s in the wrists.

-Poor wrist action is what prevents many average putters becoming great putters.
+Poor wrist action is what prevents many average putters from becoming great putters.

 Here is why it is important: